Bahamas braces as newly formed Hurricane Isaias bears down | WTOP

 “These are especially difficult days,” he said during an online news conference.
 “We need at this time the spirit of love and unity.”

 The Bahamas has reported more than 500 confirmed COVID-19 cases and at least 14 deaths.
-It recently barred travelers from the U.S. following a surge in cases as it reopened to international tourism.
+It recently barred travelers from the U.S. following a surge in cases after it reopened to international tourism.

-Given the pandemic, the prime minister urged young people booking hotel rooms to stay safe from the approaching storm to respect social distancing measures.
+Given the pandemic, the prime minister urged young people to stay safe from the approaching storm to respect social distancing measures.

 “Please do not engage in hurricane or COVID(-19) parties,” he said.
 “It can be devastating.”